ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+like him are soon forgotten.
+Generations
+after generations, says an eloquent modern
 writer, have folt as we feel, aud their fel­
 lows wero as active in life as ours are now.
 They passed away as vapors, while nature